-Based on average of bedroom, dining room, office and living room results from the lighting logger study conducted as part of the PY5/6 ComEd Residential Lighting Program evaluation.
+Based on a weighted average of coincidence factors in interior and exterior applications, assuming 5% exterior lighting.
+The distribution of LEDs is based on the on-site lighting inventory conducted as part of the IL Statewide LED Lighting Logger study.

-Ibid

 Average result from REMRate modeling of several different configurations and IL locations of homes

 This has been estimated assuming that natural gas central furnace heating is typical for Illinois residences (66% of Illinois homes have a Natural Gas Furnace (based on Energy Information Administration, 2009 Residential Energy Consumption Survey)